 - Essentials of Kayak Touring $6.95

-- Course Workbook prepared by the Instructor Trainer $25
+- Administration Workbook prepared by the Instructor Trainer $25

 - Course Fee – The course fee will vary and is determined by the costs incurred by the host organization, the lead Instructor Trainer and Instructor Assistants.